Workers' Compensation Lawyer

 Critical injuries cause a decline in a victim's quality of life.
 Very often people are left so incapacitated by the accident that they can no longer perform their jobs.
 Permanent disabilities lead to loss of income, huge medical costs, insurance issues, and pain and suffering.
 Sixty percent of a weekly wage won’t cover those kinds of losses, yet the worker’s compensation brochures from the departments of labor in both Vermont and New Hampshire do not emphasize a need to have quality and aggressive legal representation for serious worker’s compensation claims stemming from industrial accidents.

-The legal team at Van Dorn, Curtiss & Rousseau, PLLC refuses to let our clients settle for unfair settlements that do not fully compensate for damages caused by negligent employers, serious accidents, and critical injuries.
+The legal team at Van Dorn, Curtiss, Rousseau & Ross, PLLC refuses to let our clients settle for unfair settlements that do not fully compensate for damages caused by negligent employers, serious accidents, and critical injuries.
 We will fight for the compensation that you are owed.

 Please contact us online or call (603) 556-4148 today for a free consultation.
 You don't pay us unless we recover damages on your behalf.